Dominique Dropsy

 Dominique Dropsy (9 December 1951 – 7 October 2015) was a French professional footballer who played as a goalkeeper.

 He played 596 Ligue 1 matches over 17 seasons, which stood as a record for several years, and won three national championships during his career, two with Bordeaux.

 Dropsy represented France at the 1978 World Cup.

 Club career

-Born in Leuze, Aisne, Dropsy started his senior career with Valenciennes FC.
+Born in Leuze, Aisne, Dropsy started his senior career with Valenciennes.
 He contributed 19 games in the 1971–72 season, helping the club return to Ligue 1 and win its first Ligue 2 championship in the process.

-Dropsy signed with RC Strasbourg Alsace in the summer of 1973.
+Dropsy signed with Stasbourg in the summer of 1973.
 During his 11-year spell at the Stade de la Meinau he never played less than 31 matches, appearing in all 38 in the 1978–79 campaign as the team conquered their first-ever domestic league.

-Aged 34, Dropsy joined FC Girondins de Bordeaux, where he remained until his retirement always as first choice.
+Aged 34, Dropsy joined Bordeaux, where he remained until his retirement always as first choice.
 He won a further two national championships, and added two Coupe de France to his trophy cabinet.
 Subsequently, he worked with his last club as a goalkeeper coach.